 Annual returns must be submitted by midnight (UK) time on Monday, July 6, 2020 via the HMRC Employment Related Securities (ERS) online service.
 Companies must have:

 - registered each plan or arrangement; and

-A separate online return must be filed for each registered UK tax-advantaged plan (EMI, CSOP, SAYE or SIP) by the July 6, 2019 deadline.
-A failure to register a tax-advantaged plan in time will affect the tax treatment of future participants (and additionally, in the case of CSOPs, current participants).
+A separate online return must be filed for each registered UK tax-advantaged plan (EMI, CSOP, SAYE or SIP) by the July 6, 2020 deadline.
 You must also notify HMRC if you have amended a key feature of a tax-advantaged CSOP, SAYE or SIP, and state whether the amendment has caused the plan to cease to meet the legislative requirements.

-For non tax-advantaged plans or arrangements, you can choose whether to file separate returns for each arrangement, or a single return covering them all.
-The returns will contain details of any share options that have been granted and exercised, as well as any other reportable events in relation to employment-related securities.
+You can choose whether to file separate returns for each arrangement or a single return covering them all.
+The returns will contain details of any share options that have been granted and exercised, as well as any reportable events in relation to employment-related securities.

-View ERS annual return templates and associated HMRC guidance.
+View ERS annual return templates and associated HMRC guidance at gov.uk.

 Penalties for non-compliance

 Failure to file these annual returns on time will result in an automatic penalty of £100 per registration, and any benefits from tax-advantaged plans may be lost.
-Additional penalties will arise where submissions remain outstanding by October 6, 2019 (an additional £300), January 6, 2020 (a further £300), and March 6, 2020 (an additional £10 per day).
-Please note that you must file nil returns for all inactive plans until you have told HMRC that the plan has ceased.
+Specifically, a failure to register a tax-advantaged plan will affect the tax treatment of future participants (and additionally, in the case of CSOPs, current participants).
+Additional penalties will arise where submissions remain outstanding by October 6, 2020 (an additional £300), January 6, 2021 (a further £300), and April 6, 2021 (an additional £10 per day).